prachiprashar/patient-information-form/README.md

 ### 2. Viewing the Output

 To see the captured data:
-1. Open the live demo link.
+1. Run the project locally (see instructions below).
 2. Open your browser's Developer Tools (usually by pressing `F12` or `Ctrl+Shift+I`).
 3. Click on the **"Console"** tab.
 4. Fill out the form and click "Submit".
 5. The complete form data object will appear in the console.

 > **Note on Production Use:** This console-logging approach is for demonstration purposes only.
-A production-ready application would send this data via a secure API request to a backend server, which would then store it in a database.
+A production-ready application would send this data via a secure API request to a backend server for storage in a database.

 ---

-## 🛠️ Technology Stack & Architecture
+## 🛠️ Technology Stack

-This project is a client-side application built with a modern frontend toolchain.

 -   **Frontend:** Built with **React** for creating a dynamic, component-based user interface.
 -   **Build Tool:** **Vite** is used for its blazing-fast development server and optimized production builds.
 -   **UI Framework:** **Ant Design** provides a comprehensive library of enterprise-class UI components that ensures a polished and consistent look and feel.
--   **Deployment:** The application is deployed as a static site on **GitHub Pages**, with an automated deployment process managed by the `gh-pages` package.

 ---